 This creative writing/literature course focuses on one important aspect (present in both fiction and non-fiction writing): the expression and description of sensory experiences through words.
 Part of the course will,through close readings and analysis of selected texts from Italian literature, look at how food and drink have been used in fiction to heighten the mimetic experience by adding realism, serving as a vehicle for plot development, or being used as symbol and/or metaphor.
 The other half of the course will investigate non-fictional food writings such as food memories/autobiographies/biographies, food travel, food adventure, narrative cookbooks, and investigative food writing.
 Examining literature as well as non-fictional food writings, students will discover that the art of writing about food and drink involves not only an interest in the gustatory experience, but also an ability to translate sensory experiences into words.

-In this course you will find your own voice in the form of fiction and non-fiction creative writing assignments.
-You will demonstrate an understanding of literary devices, figures of speech, and sound patterns through actual use in writing.
-Through your own writings, you will demonstrate an understanding of the conventions of the various literary genre, such as plot, narrative voice, setting, characterization, and description.
+Students in this course will find their own voices in the form of fiction and non-fiction creative writing assignments for different audiences, including children.
+They will demonstrate an understanding of literary devices, figures of speech and sound patterns through actual use in writing.
+This course will stress close reading of selected texts and stimulate creativity and critical expressive thought in an academic environment.

 This course will stress close reading of selected texts and stimulate critical thought and creativity in an academic environment.
 Careful attention will be given to choice of language, historical and political implications, as well as the overall “message” of the work.